ischool-590pr-2019-fall/final_projects/README.md

 ## Hypothesis
 - The rating will be higher if the application need be paid.

-- People are not satisfied with the app will be more likely to publish the reviews

-- People are more willing to pay for the app under specific categories such as game

 - For those apps higher than normal price in the store($0.99), they fall into a specific genre.(eg:education..)

+- The proportion of free  apps in each categroy is higher than paid apps.

+- There is biased price in Applestore which leads to lower rating score.

+- ???People are not satisfied with the app will be more likely to publish the reviews

+- ???People are more willing to pay for the app under specific categories such as game

 ## Data Source